FosterCommerce/entry-type-rules/README.md

 return [
     'sections' => [

         // Ex.
-A 'Pages' structure section handle we want to lock down entry types for 'pages' => [
+A 'Pages' structure section handle we want to set rules for entry types in it 'pages' => [

             // Ex.
 A 'Contact Page' entry type handle with rules set to limit it to 1 entry